opencad-community/OpenCAD-php/README.md

 #### Important Notes
 * This has been tested to work on Linux, Windows and cPanel.
 * The OpenCAD Development team **DOES NOT** recommend the utilization of "free" webhosting solutions due to a multitude of reasons.
-Our team has compiled a *[list of Recommended Hosting Providers](https://guides.opencad.io/alldoc/installation-guides/recommended-hosting-providers)*.
+We suggest [Spearware Networks](https://spearwarenetworks.com/web-hosting/) for web hosting.

 ## Support